Tim Sullivan (athlete)

 Timothy ("Tim") Francis Sullivan, OAM (born 16 September 1975) is an Australian Paralympic athlete.

 Personal

-Sullivan as born in Melbourne, Australia.
-When Tim was eight years old, he was riding his bike to the Park with his sister and a friend, when they where approached by a couple of kids.
+Sullivan was born in Melbourne, Australia.
+When Tim was eight years old, he was riding his bike to a park with his sister and a friend when they were approached by a couple of kids.
 One had a broken glass bottle and was threatening them.
-They started to chase Sullivan with the bottle, due to this he ran on to the rode and was struck by a car.
+They started to chase Sullivan with the bottle.
+Due to this he ran on to a road and was struck by a car.
 From this accident Sullivan suffered cerebral palsy.
-It limits his verbal communication: he speaks in tiny, fast sentences and sometimes one word answers It has also limited the use of the right side of his body.
+It limits his verbal communication: he speaks in tiny, fast sentences and sometimes one word answers.
+It has also limited the use of the right side of his body.